 It’s not just curators!

 At MAAS #askacurator day is not just about the curators, it includes all museum professionals, whether they work behind the scenes or front-of-house.
-This year we’re teaming up with some of our amazing registration and conservation staff, and visitor services officers (VSOs).
+This year we’re teaming up with some of our amazing registration, conservation, visitor services and education staff.
 They all have their own incredible depth of knowledge and expertise about our collection and together help care for our collection and make it accessible to our visitors.

 How to ask a question?